rpuhalovich/life_of_a_programmer.exe/README.md

 ![](Docs/Images/title.png)

+Game trailer (using a very early version of the game): https://www.youtube.com/watch?v=CzQxTDbbYWs

 ## Introduction

 This is a game that was made as the second assignment for the COMP30019 subject at the University of Melbourne over the course of six weeks.